Part-Time Students:Benefit from MPTAAS Without Income Issues

 How to Stay Within the MPTAAS Income Limit

-Track Your Total Income: Keep a detailed record of your part-time job earnings and your family’s income to ensure it doesn’t exceed the limit.
+Track Your Total Income: Keep detailed records of your earnings from your part-time job and your family’s income to ensure it doesn’t exceed the cap.

-Adjust Work Hours: If your income is close to the cap, reduce your work hours during the academic year to stay within the limit.
+Adjust Work Hours: If your income is nearing the limit, consider reducing your work hours during the academic year to stay within the threshold.

 Contact MPTAAS Authorities: If unsure about your eligibility, reach out to MPTAAS for clarification on income reporting.

-Explore Other Scholarships: If MPTAAS is not an option, apply for other scholarships that don’t have income restrictions.
+Explore Other Scholarships: If MPTAAS doesn’t align with your income, apply for other scholarships that don’t have income restrictions.

 Benefits of MPTAAS for Students with Part-Time Jobs